tweetthebay/TweetTheBay/README.md

 # SFTweets

 ### Background

 Wouldn’t you like to know where people are tweeting about tacos?

 Twitter has some search features, but not a great way to geolocate them.
-SFTweets will take any search query and place tweets matching that query on a map.
+SFTweets will take any search query and place tweets matching that query on a map, in addition to supporting livestreaming of tweets by given coordinates and/or search term.
 This adds a visual component and a geographical complement to geolocated tweets.

 ### Functionality & MVP